Policies and Style Guidelines for CAS Digital Signs

 A&S IT reserves the right to edit or reject submissions for clarity, content, copyright infringement, and aesthetics.

 A&S IT reserves the right to reject ads that are not the correct dimensions (1920x1080 pixels, 96 dpi and saved as .jpg) for the digital signage system.
-Contact Johanna Lewis for templates and guidelines will help you generate effective advertisements for the digital signage system.
+Contacting Johanna Lewis for templates and guidelines will help you generate effective advertisements for the digital signage system.

 A&S IT does not archive ads; departments will be responsible for resubmitting ads for reposting.